1010Technologies/pxt-makerbit/README.md

 ## Ultrasonic
 Attach an external HC-SR04 ultrasonic distance sensor to steer your robots.

+### MakerBit getUltrasonicDistance
+Measures the distance and returns the result in a range from 1 to 300 centimeters or up to 118 inch.
+The maximum value is returned to indicate when no object was detected.
 ```sig
 makerbit.getUltrasonicDistance(makerbit.DistanceUnit.CM, makerbit.Pin.P5, makerbit.Pin.P8)
 ```
-Measures the distance and returns the result in a range from 1 to 300 centimeters or up to 118 inch.
-The maximum value is returned to indicate when no object was detected.

-### Example Distance Graph
+### Ultrasonic Example: Distance Graph
 ```blocks
 basic.forever(() => {
     let distance = makerbit.getUltrasonicDistance(makerbit.DistanceUnit.CM, makerbit.Pin.P5, makerbit.Pin.P8)